Mike Hurst (producer): Biography

 In 1970 and 1971, he produced for Australian band New World, and recorded two albums for Capitol Records, using sidemen such as Tony Ashton, B. J. Cole, Clem Cattini, Ian Paice, Jon Lord, Rod Argent and Nicky Hopkins.
 In 1973, he formed his own production company, Solid Gold, and wrote and produced for the band Fancy, achieving US chart success with the singles "Touch Me" and a cover of The Troggs "Wild Thing".
 The same year he signed Showaddywaddy to Bell Records and produced a string of UK hit singles for them.
 These included "Under the Moon of Love", "Three Steps to Heaven" and "When".

 Following his success with Showaddywaddy, he produced Modern Priscilla (1978), a disco album for Cilla Black, and early recordings by Bruce Woolley and the Camera Club.
 In 1978, he started managing Shakin' Stevens, and produced his first hit "Hot Dog" the same year.
 In 1981, he formed a vocal group with Mary Hopkin and Mike de Albuquerque called Sundance and toured with Dr Hook appearing on the Parkinson and Russell Harty television shows.
 In 1984, he became head of Lamborghini Records, famous for discovering Samantha Fox.

-21st century work includes production for Belle & Sebastian (2002), and his son's band, Jonas and Plunkett (2007).
+21st century work includes production for Belle and Sebastian (2002), and his son's band, Jonas and Plunkett (2007).
 He also runs rock schools for youngsters through his Rockmaster company, and is a foremost lecturer on the history of English speaking popular music from the Middle Ages to the present day, appearing at schools, U3A groups etc. throughout the country.
 Hurst also appears with his new Springfields, including Andy Marlow and Alice Pitt-Carter.

 Hurst and wife Marjorie have seven children between them – Tim (died 2024), Alexis, Caroline, Muffin, Bryony, Jonas, and Adam – and 17 grandchildren.